-REL 502 Introduction to Biblical Interpretation (4)
+REL 502 Introduction to Biblical Interpretation .
+(4)

 (This must be taken in the first fall term.)

-Choose 20 u units in one of the following areas of specialization (20)
+Choose 20 un its in one of the following areas of specialization((20)

 Old Testament

 New Testament

 Christian history

 Christian thought

 Practical theology/ministry

-Choose four elective units in an area other than the specialization (4)
+Choose four e elective units in an area other than the specialization .
+(4)

 REL 690 Thesis (6)